bradhowes/AUv3Template/README.md

 # About AUv3Template

 This is full-featured AUv3 effect template for both iOS and macOS platforms.
-When configured, it will build an app for each platform and embed in the app an app extension containing the AUv3 component.
-The apps are designed to load the AUv3 component and use it to demonstrate how it works by playing a sample audio file and routing it through the effect.
+When configured, it will build an app for each platform and embed in the app bundle an app extension containing the AUv3 component.
+The apps are designed to load the AUv3 component the same was as a host such as GarageBand would.
+It uses the extension to demonstrate how it works by playing a sample audio file and routing it through the effect and out to the device's speaker.

 Additional features and info:

-* Uses a C++ kernel for audio sample manipulation in the render thread
+* Uses a C++ kernel to generate audio samples in the render thread
-* Provides a *very* tiny Objective-C (Objective-C++) wrapper for access to the kernel in Swift
+* Provides a *very* tiny Objective-C (Objective-C++ really) wrapper for access to the kernel from Swift code
 * Uses Swift for all UI and all audio unit work not associated with sample rendering

 The code was developed in Xcode 12.4 on macOS 11.2.1.
 I have tested on both macOS and iOS devices primarily in